CCBR/SINCLAIR/docs/user-guide/run.md

 As of ccbrpipeliner version 8, sinclair can be run with the command:

 ```
-sinclair run <parameters>
+sinclair run [OPTIONS]
 ```

-Various parameters can be adjusted in the command line call and the `params.yml` file.
-These include the following:
+Various options can be controlled in the command line call and pipeline parameters can be set in the `params.yml` file.
+View the full list of pipeline parameters that can be set in `params.yml` [here](../params.md).

+The most commonly used options are described below.

 _Default values indicated with \*_

-### General parameters
+### General CLI arguments:

 - `--help` Returns the help statement
 - `--mode` Determines if the workflow runs on the current system or is submitted as a slurm job